GET YOUR FREE CONSULTATION NOW:

 Most people in this situation do not face jail time.
 The IRS tends to focus on civil penalties, which can be far more painful financially.
 These include steep fines, interest, and growing debt.

-How Long Should You Keep Tax Records In Case of Audit?
+How Long Should You Keep Tax Records in Case of Audit?

 File Your Back Taxes Now